offlineprogrammer/amplify-best-practices/README.md

 npm create amplify@latest -y
 ```

-This will set up Amplify in your Vite project and initialize the required configuration files.
+This will set up Amplify in your project and initialize the required configuration files.

-2. Copy the Amplify_Reference_and_Best_Practices.md file into the root folder of your project.
+1. Copy the Amplify_Reference_and_Best_Practices.md file into the root folder of your project.
 The project structure should look like this:

 ![project-structure](project_folders.png)